scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Sig<sub>i</sub> =
 K<sub>i</sub>( SegInfo || ASE<sub>0</sub><sup>(signed)</sup> || Sig<sub>0</sub> || ... || ASE<sub>i-1</sub><sup>(signed)</sup> || Sig<sub>i-1</sub> || ASE<sub>i</sub><sup>(signed)</sup> )

 The signature metadata minimally contains the ISD-AS number of the signing entity and the key identifier of the public key to be used to verify the message.
-For more information on signing and verifying control plane messages, see the chapter "Signing and Verifying Control Plane Messages" of the SCION Control Plane PKI Specification {{I-D.dekater-scion-pki}}.
+For more information on signing and verifying control plane messages, see 'Signing and Verifying Control Plane Messages' in {{I-D.dekater-scion-pki}}.

 The following code block shows how the signature input is defined in the SCION Protobuf implementation ("ps" stands for path segment).
 Note that the signature has a nested structure.